Curriculum Vitae

 in oscillating belts and webs," J. Vibration & Control 1:459-479, 1995.

-dynamic evolution of deep water breaking wave packets," J. Geophys.
-Res.
+of deep water breaking wave packets,” J. G. Res.
+(Oceans) 101:16515-16531, 1996.

-Schultz, W.W. and Jiang, L., "Book Review--Water waves: Relating
+Schultz WW and Jiang L, “Book Review--Water waves: Relating

 modern theory to advanced engineering applications by Matuir Rahman,"